-- Are highly skilled educational leaders and managers who have acknowledged excellence in academic leadership and developing strategic directions. - Have significant educational and/or business focussed functions and responsibilities. - Have a strategic focus aimed at developing links within and external to the TAFE community, focusing on long-term staff projections and team developmental needs.
+- Are highly skilled educational leaders and managers who have acknowledged excellence in academic leadership and developing strategic directions. - Have significant educational and/or business focussed functions and responsibilities. - Have a strategic focus aimed at developing links within and external to the VET community, focusing on long-term staff projections and team developmental needs.

-In addition to the provisions outlined in the descriptors for the "General Context and Task Level for Teachers and Senior Educators", the "Teacher Classification (TI to T5)" and the "Senior Educator 1 & 2 Classifications", the requirements and typical functions of a Senior Educator 3 are consistent with:
+In addition to the provisions outlined in the descriptors for the "General Context and Task Level for Teachers, Senior Educator and Education Managers", the "Teacher Classification (T1 to T3)" and the "Senior Educator & Education Manager 1 Classifications", the requirements and typical functions of an Education Manager 2 are consistent with:

-- Responsible for projects that involve major change. - Plan long-term resourcing needs.
+- Responsible for projects that involve major change. - Plan long-term resourcing needs. - Provide support to team. - Research and initiate continuous improvement strategies in delivery, assessment strategies, modes of learning and reporting. - In conjunction with other Education Managers and Senior Educators, prepare and deliver professional development for Teachers. - Make a significant contribution to teaching strategies and directions. - Undertake a significant role in ensuring quality teaching recruitment, including induction. - Significant contribution to the research, development and implementation of course for the education and/or professional development of teachers.

-- Provide support to team. - Research and initiate continuous improvement strategies in delivery, assessment strategies, modes of learning and reporting. - In conjunction with other Senior Educators prepare and deliver professional development for Teachers. - Make a significant contribution to teaching strategies and directions. - Undertake a significant role in ensuring quality teaching recruitment, including induction. - Significant contribution to the research, development and implementation of course for the education and/or professional development of teachers.
+- Demonstrated capacity to resolve complex problems. - Lead and manage large functional or specialist operations. - Provide academic leadership in the Employer and across the VET system. - Operate within a high degree of operational autonomy. - Lead and manage a complex team. - Manage staffing projections. - Evaluate team development needs including professional development plans and multiskilling needs.

-- Demonstrated capacity to resolve complex problems. - Lead and manage large functional or specialist operations. - Provide academic leadership in the Employer and across the TAFE system. - Operate within a high degree of operational autonomy. - Lead and manage a complex team. - Manage staffing projections. - Evaluate team developmental needs including professional developmental plans and multiskilling needs. - Manage a substantial budget.
+• Manage a substantial budget.